• Reviews

 “Weaker than Claude for writing but for finding things it’s not close.
 I use both.”
 (G2 reviewer)

-Is Perplexity Pro Worth It?
+Is Perplexity AI Pro Worth $20 a Month?

 If your work involves any meaningful amount of research, fact-checking, or information gathering: yes, obviously.